 Emergency Detection System (EDS): This system monitors various launch vehicle parameters to determine the health of the rocket, and provides a capability to take action by signaling an abort command so the Starliner can escape if necessary.

-A United Launch Alliance Atlas V rocket carrying Boeing’s Starliner capsule on the Orbital Flight Test lifted off on Dec.
-20 at 6:36:43 a.m.
-EST, from Space Launch Complex-41 at Cape Canaveral Space Force Station.
-This was the 81st launch of an Atlas V rocket and ULA’s 136th successful launch.
+A United Launch Alliance (ULA) Atlas V carrying Boeing’s CST-100 Starliner spacecraft on Orbital Flight Test-2 (OFT-2) to the International Space Station (ISS) as part of NASA’s Commercial Crew Program, lifted off on May 19 at 6:54 p.m.
+EDT, from Space Launch Complex-41 (SLC) at Cape Canaveral Space Force Station.
+This marks the 93rd successful launch of an Atlas V rocket, and the 104th launch from SLC-41.